 - Load forecasting and evaluation

 - Financial forecasting and management

-- · Financial reporting and accounting
+- Financial reporting and accounting

 - Customer rate design

-As of September 30, 2019, Lakeland Electric had a staff of 493 (483 full-time, 10 part-time), including professional employees with degrees in engineering, business and other related fields.
+As of September 30, 2020, Lakeland Electric had a staff of 469 (463 full-time, 6 part-time), including professional employees with degrees in engineering, business and other related fields.

-Approximately 250 Lakeland Electric employees are covered by a collective bargaining agreement (CBA) with the Utility Workers Union of America, Local 604 that was entered on May 6, 2019 and will expire September 30, 2020.
+Approximately 241 Lakeland Electric employees are covered by a collective bargaining agreement (CBA) with the Utility Workers Union of America, Local 604 that was entered on May 6, 2019 and expired September 30, 2020.
+Negotiations for a new contract are ongoing as of the end of the fiscal year.